prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

       - Show Frequent Apps: On
   - Menu Button
     - Menu Button Appearance
-      - Display Style: Text
+      - Display Style: Hidden
-      - Text: Make empty
-      - Padding: 0
 - Autohide Battery by iskin (only if current machine is has a battery)
 - Autohide Volume by t184256
 - Burn My Windows by Simme (only if computer will not lag)
-  - Disable Fire and enable Glide
+  - Click "Disable All" and enable Glide
 - Caffeine by eon
   - General
     - Behavior